patrickfav/dice/README.md

 ## Command Line Interface

+       --anuquantum             Enable external, supposed true random generator ANU Quantum; note this service is known to be slow (only when online).
     -c,--count <number>         How many randoms should be generated.
 Automatically chosen if this argument is omitted.
        --crc32                  If this flag is set, 4 bytes of CRC32 checksum will be appended to every random value.
                                 If you need to check the integrity of the data.
     -d,--debug                  Prints additional info for debugging.
     -e,--encoding <string>      Output byte-to-text encoding.
 Available encodings include: binary, octal, dec, base16, BASE16, base26, base32, base36, base58, base64, base64-url,
-                             base85, c, c#, java, go, kotlin, node, js, perl, php, python3, ruby, rust, swift, raw, utf8 -f,--file <path>         Prints the random data to given file instead of the command line.
+                                base85, c, c#, java, go, kotlin, node, js, perl, php, python3, ruby, rust, swift, img, raw, utf8
+    -f,--file <path>            Prints the random data to given file instead of the command line.
 Will create the file if it does not exist or append the data if it does.
     -h,--help                   Shows this page.
-    -o,--offline             Skips request to Random.org to seed random generator (use when offline).
+    -o,--offline                Skips request to external random generators (random.org & hotbits) for seeding (use when offline).
     -p,--padding                If this flag is set, byte-to-text output will be padded to full byte if needed.
     -r,--robot                  If this flag is set, output will be more friendly for scripting (ie. no verbose text, only the randoms 1 per line)
-    -s,--seed <string>       Uses the utf-8 byte representation of given parameter to seed the internal random generator.
+    -s,--seed <string|number>   Uses either the 64-bit integer interpretation or the utf-8 byte representation of given parameter to seed the internal random generator.
 Warns if entropy is low.
     -u,--urlencode              Uses 'www-form-urlencoded' encoding scheme, also misleadingly known as URL encoding, on the output strings
     -v,--version                Prints application version.

 ## Supported Encodings